stared/stared.github.io/content/blog/2025/02/markdown-saves/index.md

 The most durable solution would be carving things in stone - it would last for millennia.
 But that's hardly practical, and it wouldn't make things easily searchable or shareable.

 The second best option is plaintext files with UTF-8 encoding and Markdown formatting[^plaintext].
+As long as computers exist, we'll be able to read plaintext files with ease.

-Markdown files are essentially plaintext with some extra syntax for common elements like sections, bullet points, or links.
-It deliberately doesn't provide precise control over display details like font selection[^html].
+Markdown files are essentially plaintext with some extra syntax for common elements like sections, bullet points, and links.
+The format deliberately avoids precise control over display details like font selection[^html].
 Following [the rule of least power](https://en.wikipedia.org/wiki/Rule_of_least_power), I consider this limitation a feature.
-And as long as computers exist, we'll be able to read plaintext files.
+For contrast, consider PDF - a format so powerful that [it can run Doom](https://www.reddit.com/r/itrunsdoom/comments/1i02c6b/doom_in_a_pdf_file/).

 For personal notes, I use [Obsidian](https://obsidian.md/), a note-taking app I love and use daily.
 While it's a powerful tool with great plugins, what keeps me loyal is its simplicity - it stores everything in plain files.
 The lack of a proprietary format moat is precisely what makes it so compelling.

 For blogging, most [static site generators](https://jamstack.org/generators/) embrace Markdown.
 This very blog post is written in Markdown[^blog].
+Using the same markup for note-taking and publishing makes sharing smooth.

 ## How I do it